389ds/389ds.github.io/docs/389ds/design/replication-keep-alive.md

         cn: repl keep alive 14
         keepalivetimestamp: 20170227190346Z

-Where *14* is the replicaID of the master and **keepalivetimestamp** contains the last time the protocol decided to update the entry.
+Where *14* is the replicaID of the supplier and **keepalivetimestamp** contains the last time the protocol decided to update the entry.

 ## keep alive entry creation/update

 Keep alive entry is created:

 - When a fractional replication agreement skips more than **100** updates and does not send any updates before ending the replication session, it updates its keep alive entry and **created** it if needed.
-- When a master does a total initialization of a consumer, it first creates its keep alive entry.
-A consumer that is also a master does not create its keep alive entry unless it also does a total initialization of an other consumer.
+- When a supplier does a total initialization of a consumer, it first creates its keep alive entry.
+A consumer that is also a supplier does not create its keep alive entry unless it also does a total initialization of an other consumer.

-For example, let Master_1 (ReplicaID: 1), Master_2 (ReplicaID: 2), Master_3 (Replica_ID: 3).
+For example, let Supplier_1 (ReplicaID: 1), Supplier_2 (ReplicaID: 2), Supplier_3 (Replica_ID: 3).
 All in fractional replication.
-When Master_1 does a total initialization of Master_2, it creates **cn=repl keep alive 1,dc=example,dc=com** first.
-So at the end of the initialization, both Master_1 and Master 2 contain **cn=repl keep alive 1,dc=example,dc=com**.
-Then Master_2 does a total initialization of Master_3, Master_2 first creates **cn=repl keep alive 2,dc=example,dc=com**.
-So at the end of the initialization, both Master_2 and Master 3 contain **cn=repl keep alive 1,dc=example,dc=com** and **cn=repl keep alive 2,dc=example,dc=com**.
-A later replication session Master_2 to Master_1 will detect that Master_1 does not know **cn=repl keep alive 2,dc=example,dc=com** and will replicate it.
+When Supplier_1 does a total initialization of Supplier_2, it creates **cn=repl keep alive 1,dc=example,dc=com** first.
+So at the end of the initialization, both Supplier_1 and Supplier 2 contain **cn=repl keep alive 1,dc=example,dc=com**.
+Then Supplier_2 does a total initialization of Supplier_3, Supplier_2 first creates **cn=repl keep alive 2,dc=example,dc=com**.
+So at the end of the initialization, both Supplier_2 and Supplier 3 contain **cn=repl keep alive 1,dc=example,dc=com** and **cn=repl keep alive 2,dc=example,dc=com**.
+A later replication session Supplier_2 to Supplier_1 will detect that Supplier_1 does not know **cn=repl keep alive 2,dc=example,dc=com** and will replicate it.
 At the end M1,M2 and M3 will all contains keep alive **1 and 2** but not keep alive **3** that was not created because M3 did not initialize any consumer.

 Keep alive entry is updated: